Preface

 The special soul this watchman possesses is used to acquire a vast amount of souls or create a great power.

-If the founder of sorcery’s works were among the remnants of Anor Londo’s library at the Bastille, then Olaphis had every incentive to develop in that direction, and their technological advancement proves that this magical fixation paid dividends.
+Put simply, Olaphis used the knowledge Anor Londo’s duke accumulated as a roadmap for their own advancements.
 It seems that the country even sought out more places connected to Seath to further their understanding of sorcery.
-Tseldora is home to vast deposits of brightstone.
-Aside from being an obvious reference to the magical augites of Demon’s Souls, the glowing white crystals also bring to mind twinkling titanite and magic crystals associated with Seath.
-The description for the Tseldora robe does imply them to be fragments of the paledrake, meaning that they are most likely his artificial crystals infused with the magic power of souls — perhaps vestiges of the Crystal Cave he created in the garden behind his archives.
-And Olaphis had been mining these crystals.
+Deep in Drangleic’s mountains far to the east of the Lost Bastille lies the land of Tseldora with its vast deposits of brightstone.
+Aside from being an obvious reference to the magical “augites” (輝石) of Demon’s Souls, the glowing white crystals also bring to mind twinkling titanite and magic crystals associated with Seath.
+The description for the Tseldora robe does imply them to be fragments of the paledrake, meaning that they are most likely his artificial crystals infused with the magic power of souls — perhaps vestiges of the Crystal Cave the duke created in the garden behind his archives.
+And Olaphis had undoubtedly been mining these crystals.

-Robe that citizens of Jeldora wore.
+Robe that citizens of Tseldora wore.
 It is pricey but not suited for battle, and it has a low defense effect.

-The brightstone that brought prosperity to Jeldora aroused the citizens’ desire and ultimately brought about their ruin.
+The brightstone that brought prosperity to Tseldora aroused the citizens’ desire and ultimately brought about their ruin.
 Was its beautiful, bewitching radiance a fragment of someone who wanders the bottom of the land?

 It is the crystal at the head of the Staff of Wisdom which amplifies the power of whatever sorcery it casts; Olaphis simply mastered the art of polishing this crystal with additional magic to enhance the effect.
-Fitting then that we find another staff secured in a Tseldoran mimic, implying that the magic nation had a presence there at one point.
-We can likewise acquire another southern ritual band from in town, reinforcing the implication.
+Fitting then that we find the staff secured in a Tseldoran mimic, implying that the magic nation had a presence there at one point.
+We can likewise acquire another southern ritual band from in town, whereas Ornifex sells the Homing Soul Arrow of Straid’s invention after settling in there.
 As the final nail in the coffin, there is the Dispelling Ring and Ring of Resistance.
-Each ring is designed to counter either all magical elements or every status ailment, but they both make use of four different-colored “brightstones”, (輝石) not just “gems” or “gemstones” like the English descriptions claim.
+Each ring is designed to counter either all magical elements or every status ailment, but they both make use of four different-colored brightstones, not just “gems” or “gemstones” like the English descriptions claim.
 These rings are powered by the crystals mined in Tseldora, but their description confirms that they were solely created by a sorcerer of Olaphis, namely Straid.

 Ring of protection that was embedded with four-colored brightstones.
 Boosts defense power to magic, fire, lightning, and dark.